HeRAMS-WHO/herams-support/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Brief description**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

-**Describe the solution you'd like**
+**Expected behavior**
-A clear and concise description of what you want to happen.
+A clear and concise description of what you would like to happen.

 **Additional details**
-Add any other context or screenshots about the feature request here.
+Add any other details or screenshots about the feature request here.